github/ossar-action/README.md

 # Open Source Tools

-The following table documents what tools are currently run by this build task (if applicable or configured) and the language(s) or artifact(s) they can analyze.
+The following table documents what tools are currently run by this action (if applicable or configured) and the language(s) or artifact(s) they can analyze.

 | Name | Analysis Coverage |
 | --- | --- |